riccardobernardi/Assignment3-Bernardi-Buoso-Benetollo/README.md

 ## 4 Performances

-We have measured all the performances at every test and we have noticed that no improvement was introduced by the mean of the multithreading.
-So we tried to silence(ie comment) our entire code searching a lower bound for the improvement and we discovered that the initial code is really efficient and that the code we used to parallelise introduced a little overhead but since the code is already efficient our code was equally performing or worst performing.
-After this simple experiment we ended up at the idea that the greatest cost of all was the building of the parsing tree.
+We have measured all the performances at every test and we have noticed that only a small improvement was introduced by the mean of the multithreading.
+So we tried to add some tests with a lower number of rank but many thousands of cells for every index.
+At this point the improvement becomes visible and very effective.

 We also decided to go deeper into the possible operations that could perform better exploiting the threads regardless of the multi-threading overhead.
 We tried so to produce big tensors of low rank, no contractions an no multiplications but only summations.
-We ended up discovering that with a rank 3 tensor with dimensions <400,400,400> summed for itself our multi-threaded version can gain up to 13 seconds with respect to the sequential version.
+We ended up discovering that with a rank 3 tensor with dimensions <1000,1000,1000> summed for itself our multi-threaded version can gain up to 100 of milliseconds with respect to the sequential version.

 An example of the tests we tried is here below: